Almost Kahler forms on rational 4-manifolds: Pseudo-holomorphic subvarieties and Taubes current

 Since $M$ is compact, being a Taubes current is independent of the metric $g$.
 A Taubes current behaves like an almost K\"ahler form except it may not be smooth.
 The following observation is also due to Taubes (see the proof of Theorem 1 in \cite{T1}).

 \begin{prop} Suppose $M$ has $b^+=1$ and $J$ is a tamed almost complex structure on $M$.
 Given a Taubes current $T$, there is an almost K\"ahler form $\alpha$, s.t. $[\alpha]=[T]$. \end{prop}

 This is proved by first smoothing the Taubes current to a family of closed two forms $\Omega^{\epsilon}$ in a standard way.
 The property \eqref{leqgeq} then ensures that, when $\epsilon$ is small, $\Omega^{\epsilon}$ is non-degenerate, uniformly bounded and has dominate $J-$invariant part.
 Then the condition of $b^+=1$ is used to kill the anti-invariant part by $L^2$ method for small $\epsilon$, keeping the two form symplectic and in the same class.

-It is observed by the second author in \cite{Z2} that the regularization still works when $b^+>1$, up to a perturbation of the cohomology class: for arbitrary $b^+$, there is an almost K\"ahler form $\alpha^{\epsilon}$, s.t. $[\alpha^{\epsilon}]$ is in a ($b^+-h^-_J$ dimensional) $\epsilon$ neighborhood of $[T]\in H^+_J(M)$ for any small $\epsilon$.
-Furthermore, it is shown in \cite{Z2} that, for any almost complex structure $J$ in dimension 4 (without assuming tamed), the existence of a Taubes current is equivalent to it being almost K\"ahler.
+The second author generalizes this regularization result to all almost complex $4-$manifolds with a Taubes current \cite{Z2}.